OpenSpace/openspace.github.io/docs/builders/joystick-customization.md

 ~~~

 # Setup new joystick type
-When connecting a new controller or joystick to OpenSpace the first step is to get a good mapping of what buttons and axes the controller has and what indices they are connected to.
+When connecting a new controller to OpenSpace the first step is to get a good mapping of what buttons and axes the controller has and what indices they are connected to.
 To get an overview of the joysticks and its axes and buttons you can use the connected joysticks list in OpenSpace.
 You can access this list by pressing the *F1* button on the keyboard and you will see the old GUI interface of OpenSpace pop up.
 In the window called **OpenSpace GUI**, press the empty checkbox next to **Joysticks Information**.
-This will open a new window and here all the connected joysticks will be listed.
-In this list, you can search for your joystick.
+This will open a new window and here all the connected controllers will be listed.
+In this list, you can search for your controller.
 The items in the list called *3Dconnexion KMJ Emulator* or *Summed contributions* can be ignored.
 Once you have found your controller you will see two numbered lists of axes and buttons with a slider and button respectively.
 See the image below:

 ![](images/joysticks-list.png)